 Being 3 months behind on your mortgage in Ohio puts you at the threshold where most servicers begin preparing the foreclosure complaint for filing in the county Common Pleas Court.
 Federal regulations allow the first filing at 120 days of delinquency — approximately 30 days from where you are right now.
 Once the complaint is filed and served, the 28-day response window begins and the court timeline starts running.
 What you do in the next 30 days determines whether the modification process proceeds in the best possible environment — before the court is involved at all — or whether it runs alongside active litigation with a 28-day deadline bearing down simultaneously.

-The period between 90 days delinquent and the 120-day filing threshold is the last pre-formal-process window in Ohio.
-During this window, a complete modification application submitted to the servicer triggers federal dual tracking regulations that prevent the complaint from being filed while the application is under review.
+The period between 90 days delinquent and the 120-day filing threshold under 12 C.F.R. § 1024.41(f) is the last pre-formal-process window in Ohio.
+During this window, a complete modification application — meaning one that satisfies the 12 C.F.R. § 1024.41(b)(2)(i)(B) formal completeness designation — triggers § 1024.41(g) dual tracking protection that prevents the complaint from being filed while the application is under review.
 The matter stays out of the court system entirely.
-The servicer is required to review the application and cannot initiate the first foreclosure filing while a complete application is pending.
+The servicer is required to evaluate the application within 30 days under § 1024.41(c) and cannot initiate the first foreclosure filing while a complete application is pending.

-This protection — keeping the foreclosure out of Ohio's Common Pleas Court entirely — is the best possible outcome for any Ohio homeowner pursuing a modification.
-No 28-day response deadline.
-No mediation requirement.
+This protection — keeping the foreclosure out of Ohio's Court of Common Pleas entirely — is the best possible outcome for any Ohio homeowner pursuing a modification.
+No Ohio Civil Rule 12(A) 28-day response deadline.
+No ORC § 2323.06 mediation requirement.
 No active court case running parallel to the modification process.
 The servicer and borrower work through loss mitigation in the administrative environment rather than the judicial one.
+The specific program that applies depends on the investor: Fannie Mae and Freddie Mac loans qualify for the Flex Modification (Fannie Mae Servicing Guide D2-3.2 and Freddie Mac Servicing Guide Chapter 9203); FHA-insured loans operate under the loss mitigation waterfall at 24 C.F.R. § 203.605, including the partial claim under 24 C.F.R. § 203.371 and the face-to-face requirement under 24 C.F.R. § 203.604; VA-guaranteed loans operate under the servicer obligations in 38 C.F.R. § 36.4350 et seq.
+Borrowers can compel the servicer to identify the owner or assignee of the loan in writing under 12 C.F.R. § 1024.36.

-But this protection requires the application to be complete.
-Not submitted — complete.
-Servicers have specific document checklists, and an application missing even one required item is treated as incomplete, does not trigger dual tracking protections, and does not prevent the complaint from being filed when the 120-day threshold arrives.
+But this protection requires the application to satisfy the § 1024.41(b)(2)(i)(B) formal completeness designation.
+Not submitted — formally complete under federal definition.
+Servicers have specific document checklists, and an application missing even one required item is treated as incomplete, does not trigger § 1024.41(g) dual tracking protections, and does not prevent the complaint from being filed when the § 1024.41(f) 120-day threshold arrives.

 At 90 days delinquent, your account is actively being managed by your servicer's loss mitigation and collections teams.
+Under 12 C.F.R. § 1024.39, the servicer was required to make live contact within 36 days of delinquency and provide written early intervention notice within 45 days.
 Several things are likely happening simultaneously without your knowledge:

-The servicer's foreclosure attorneys are likely already engaged and may have a draft complaint prepared for filing when the 120-day threshold is crossed.
+The servicer's foreclosure attorneys are likely already engaged and may have a draft complaint prepared for filing when the § 1024.41(f) 120-day threshold is crossed.
 A property inspection may have been ordered to verify occupancy and condition — servicers routinely inspect properties of delinquent borrowers.
 Your account is being evaluated for loss mitigation options based on the servicer's internal criteria.
-And the servicer is checking whether a complete loss mitigation application has been submitted.
+And the servicer is checking whether a 12 C.F.R. § 1024.41(b)(2)(i)(B) formally complete loss mitigation application has been submitted.

 One dynamic that consistently surprises Ohio homeowners: the loss mitigation team and the foreclosure team operate independently within the same servicer organization.
-A helpful conversation with the loss mitigation department — where a representative discusses modification options or says they are "looking into what can be done" — does not stop the foreclosure team from filing the complaint when the 120-day calendar threshold is crossed.
+A helpful conversation with the loss mitigation department — where a representative discusses modification options or says they are "looking into what can be done" — does not stop the foreclosure team from filing the complaint when the § 1024.41(f) 120-day calendar threshold is crossed.
 The two processes run on parallel administrative tracks.
-Only a formally submitted, complete application bridges those tracks through regulatory compliance.
+Only a formally complete application under § 1024.41(b)(2)(i)(B) bridges those tracks through § 1024.41(g) regulatory compliance and 30-day evaluation under § 1024.41(c).

-The period between 90 days delinquent and the 120-day filing threshold is the most valuable window in your Ohio foreclosure situation.
-A professional who works in Ohio foreclosure submits a complete application immediately — before the servicer files the complaint and the court clock starts.
+The period between 90 days delinquent and the 12 C.F.R. § 1024.41(f) 120-day filing threshold is the most valuable window in your Ohio foreclosure situation.
+A professional who works in Ohio foreclosure submits a § 1024.41(b)(2)(i)(B) formally complete application immediately — triggering § 1024.41(g) dual tracking protection before the servicer files the complaint and the Ohio Civil Rule 12(A) 28-day clock starts.

 See My Options →What happens after I submit my information?